The Dead Stock Survival Guide for Small Manufacturers

 Cloud inventory management software allows you and your staff to monitor stock levels on the shop floor or away from the office.
 All you need to have is an internet connection.
 The real-time responsiveness of cloud software allows you to keep on top of stock movements and keep up-to-date information on your inventory.

-Katana is a perpetual inventory management solution that weaves your sales, manufacturing, and inventory into one seamless workflow.
+Katana is one of those stocktake solutions that use perpetual inventory management that weaves your sales, manufacturing, and inventory into one seamless workflow.

 The stock you keep in Katana is updated automatically in real-time.
 For many manufacturing businesses, it’s common practice to perform regular stock counts to record stock levels correctly.
-These counts can come in the form of a stock take, inventory, or cycle count.
+These counts can come from a stocktake, inventory, or cycle count.

 To start a stocktake in Katana, you’ll first need to create a stocktake document for all item variants that have any quantity in stock.

 Count the items and update the quantity for each item variant or batch row.
-You can use a barcode scanner to identify and count item variants or batches, and the amount counted will be updated automatically.
-Once the stocktake status is set as counted, you’ll see a full stocktake report and will be able to review the discrepancies between the quantity in stock and counted quantity.
+You can use a barcode scanner to identify and count item variants or batches — the amount counted will be updated automatically.
+Once the stocktake status is set as counted, you’ll see a full stocktake report and can review the discrepancies between the quantity in stock and counted quantity.

 You can still delete rows that need to be left out from the stock adjustment to recount them.
 Once done, change the status to Completed.
 This will automatically create a stock adjustment and update the quantity in stock.